 Outcomes in her work include social, public and unsolicited text based art installations in New York city that state phrases, ask questions, and quote lines of poetry - her own and international poets that suggest our connection with other human beings and the human desire to find a home/paradise/inner peace.

-She has taught extensively across the disciplines of architecture, art, and design.
-History & theory and studio, undergraduate and graduate courses in New York, San Francisco and Sydney at Parsons School of Design, Pratt Institute, San Francisco Art Institute, Sydney College of the Arts, University of Sydney, University of Technology, Sydney and University of New South Wales, Sydney.
+She has taught extensively across the disciplines of architecture, art, and design, history & theory and studio, undergraduate and graduate courses at Parsons School of Design, Pratt Institute, San Francisco Art Institute, Sydney College of the Arts, University of Sydney, University of Technology, Sydney and University of New South Wales, Sydney.